 Our audit procedures included following:

-• We have understood and tested the design and operating effectiveness of controls as established by the management in determining recoverability of trade receivables.
+• We have understood and tested the design and operating effectiveness of controls established by the management in determining recoverability of trade receivables.

 • We performed audit procedures on the assessment of trade receivables, which included substantive testing of revenue transactions, obtaining trade receivable external confirmations and testing the subsequent payments received.

-• Assessing the impact of impairment on trade receivables requires judgment and we evaluated management's assumptions in determining the provision for Impairment of trade receivables, by analysing the ageing of receivables, assessing significant overdue trade receivables.
+judgment and we evaluated management's assumptions in determining the provision for Impairment of trade receivables, by analysing the ageing of receivables, assessing significant overdue trade receivables.

+• We tested the timing of revenue and trade receivables recognition based on the terms agreed with the customers.
 We also reviewed, on a sample basis, terms of the trade with the customers, invoices raised, etc., as a part of our audit procedures.
 Furthermore, we assessed the adequacy and appropriateness of the disclosures in the financial statements.

-• We also discussed with the management any disputes between the parties involved, attempts by management to recover
+• We also discussed with the management any disputes between the parties involved, attempts by management to recover the outstanding amounts and the credit status of significant counterparties available.

-• Considered the completeness and accuracy of the disclosures.
+• Considered the completeness and accuracy of the disclosures

 Information other than the Standalone Financial Statements & Auditor’s Report thereon